dhn06038/VirtualLiveStage/README.md

    <img src="https://github.com/user-attachments/assets/fd9cadaf-3d27-4793-9790-8d9f14c709a5" width="80%" height="45%"/>

-### 3. VLStage_Unreal
-   - This folder contains the Unreal Engine project, including stage modeling and the DMX plugin setup to connect MagicQ with Unreal Engine.
-The connection method is the same as the previous project, but a new project is being run to use heavy background assets.

 ### Lighting Implementation with DMX and MagicQ

 For stage lighting, this project uses the DMX tool MagicQ by Chamsys.
 MagicQ offers several advantages for implementing a stage lighting system within Unreal and Unity environments: